kuzudb/kuzudb.github.io/docs/blog/factorization.md

 parent: Blog
 ---
 by Semih Salihoğlu, Jan 23rd, 2023
-# Factorized Query Processing & Great Ideas from Database Theory 1
+# Factorization & Great Ideas from Database Theory (Part 1)

 Many of the core principles of how to develop DBMSs are well understood.
 For example, a very good query compilation paradigm is to